 - All our members of Linguistics and English language staff have wide-ranging teaching and research interest so we offer a more varied programme of modules than most universities.

 - We offer a virtually unrestricted choice of options so you can concentrate on theoretical topics, practical topics or a bit of both.

-- The School has its very own computer room, phonetics laboratory and linguistics lecture room.
+- We have a dedicated computer room, phonetics laboratory and linguistics lecture room.